trueos/trueos-docs/trueos-handbook/postinstall.rst

 =============================

-If the system has an active wireless interface, a screen similar to :numref:`Figure %s <config5>` will indicate the wireless networks which were automatically detected.
+If the system has an active wireless interface, a screen similar to :numref:`Figure %s <config5>` will indicate the wireless networks automatically detected.
 Available networks will be ordered by signal strength.

 .. _config5: